As tensions rise in Asia Pacific, South Korea is building its first aircraft carrier ... complete with US-made fighter jets - NewsChannel 3-12

 “It will enable the military to more effectively suppress threats and dispatch forces and materials to a disputed region in the sea by playing a role of a controlling vessel for the navy unit.”

-South Korea will purchase 20 US-made F-35B fighter jets, which have short takeoff and vertical landing capability, compatible with a small aircraft carrier, the government said.
+It is expected South Korea will purchase US-made F-35B fighter jets, which have short takeoff and vertical landing capability, compatible with a small aircraft carrier.
+F-35Bs are the only short take-off and vertical landing fighter jets in production in the world.

 The country will join Japan and the United States in deploying F-35Bs on light aircraft carriers in the western Pacific.